 - C&C Landfill recycling center (link to center information)

-- One weekend a month recycling centers located at Bedford and Clarence Townships
+- One weekend a month recycling center located at Clarence Township

 - Check with your trash hauler to see if they offer curbside recycling in your area

 How do I dispose of my old paint?

 Household Hazardous Waste collections accepts OIL-BASED paint only, no latex paint will accepted.

 Donate unused paint to theatre, civic, charitable, or art organizations.

 Latex paint is the safest paint to use, since it is water-based.
 It cleans up easily with water so there is no need for toxic thinners.
 Choose latex paint over oil-based paint when possible.
 Purchase only the quantity needed and use the product as it was intended to be used.
 Use up all the paint if possible.

 Latex Paint (Disposal Hints)